 Myopia can be corrected with glasses, contact lenses or refractive LASIK eye surgery.
 Depending on the degree of your myopia, you may need to wear your glasses or contact lenses all the time or only when you need very clear distance vision, like when driving or watching a movie.
 Refractive surgery can reduce or even eliminate your need for glasses or contacts.
 In LASIK — the most common refractive procedure — a thin flap is created on the surface of the cornea, a laser removes some corneal tissue, and then the flap is returned to its original position.

 There are many options for nearsighted patients.
-Dr. Rosenbaum can help choose the right treatment for your unique vision needs.
+Our Doctors can help choose the right treatment for your unique vision needs.
 Contact Rosenbaum Eye and Laser Center today at 517-393-2020 or website to learn more or to schedule a LASIK consultation.